Proof That Carrie Bradshaw's Outfits Were Totally Unrealistic

-6th June 2018 marks the 20th anniversary of Sex and the City, a revolutionary show about four independent women talking frankly about sex and their desires in New York.
+June 6, 2018 marks the 20th anniversary of Sex and the City, a revolutionary show about four independent women talking frankly about sex and their desires in New York.
+This story was originally published October 15, 2015.

 One oft-quoted line from Sex and the City is Carrie's confession that she has spent $40,000 on shoes.
 While we haven't calculated how much we've spent on footwear over the course of a lifetime, $40,000 does seem steep.